UltraEngine/Documentation/introduction.md

 ![](https://raw.githubusercontent.com/UltraEngine/Documentation/master/Images/client_install.png)

 The default channel will contain the current stable build, which does not change.
-You can select a development channel and receive more frequent updates, but the releases will not be as thoroughly tested.
+You can select a newer version and receive more frequent updates, but the releases will not be as thoroughly tested.
 If you want to switch channels, uninstall the engine and select a new channel to install.

 Once the engine is installed you can create a new project in the **Projects** tab.
 Press the **Create** button, fill in the required information, and press okay to get started.